pytorch/pytorch/docs/source/masked.rst

   The PyTorch API of masked tensors is in the prototype stage and may or may not change in the future.

 MaskedTensor serves as an extension to :class:`torch.Tensor` that provides the user with the ability to:

-- use any masked semantics (e.g. variable length tensors, nan* operators, etc.)
+* use any masked semantics (e.g. variable length tensors, nan* operators, etc.)
-- differentiation between 0 and NaN gradients
+* differentiate between 0 and NaN gradients
-- various sparse applications (see tutorial below)
+* various sparse applications (see tutorial below)

 "Specified" and "unspecified" have a long history in PyTorch without formal semantics and certainly without consistency; indeed, MaskedTensor was born out of a build up of issues that the vanilla :class:`torch.Tensor`